splunk/fluent-plugin-kubernetes-metrics/metrics-information.md

 | kube.node.runtime | | | |

 ## Summary Metrics

+Provides a total count of observations and as a sum of all observed values.

 | Metric Name	| Metric Type	| Metric Format |	Metric Description |
 | --- | --- | --- | --- |